-The Preferred Alternative includes two primary, vehicular access points to the Project Site, and the internal roadways have been designed to efficiently provide for passenger, emergency, sanitation, and delivery vehicle access (see Figure 1-8).
+The Preferred Alternative includes two vehicular access points to the Project Site, and the internal roadways have been designed to efficiently provide for passenger, emergency, sanitation, and delivery vehicle access (see Figure 1-8).
 Primary vehicular access to the Project Site would remain at the existing signalized driveway on King Street at American Lane.
 A secondary vehicular access to the Project Site would be provided from Cooney Hill Road in the approximate location of the former Weber Drive.
+The Cooney Hill Road access would be one-way, permitting traffic into the Project Site.
+Vehicles departing the Project Site would be required to use the King Street access.